-How to Qualify For The USPGA Championship?
+How To Qualify For The USPGA Championship - Bellerive 2018

 The tournament is unique in that it reserves 20 places for club professionals, who qualify through the PGA Professional National Championship.

-Related: USPGA Championship Preview: Spieth goes for career grand slam
+Related: USPGA Championship betting tips

-The USPGA Championship is also the only major that does not invite amateurs, although they can qualify by winning one of the leading four titles on offer.
+The USPGA Championship is also the only major that does not invite amateurs.

-So, what exactly would you have to do to qualify for the field at Quail Hollow this year?
+So, what exactly would you have to do to qualify for the field at Bellerive this year?

 You must be: